-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 2. Financial Update

 Selected Financial Information

 The following is selected financial data from the audited consolidated financial statements of UEX for the last three completed fiscal years.
 The data should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2021, 2020 and 2019 and the notes thereto.
 Certain comparative period amounts have been reclassified to conform with the current year's presentation.